taocpp/PEGTL/doc/Extra-Reference.md

 The extra headers contain classes that are experimental or otherwise not ready to be made part of the "official" public interface.

-The deprecated headers contains functionality from previous versions that was not deemed useful or replaced by something better.
+The deprecated headers contain functionality from previous versions that was not deemed useful or replaced by something better.

 ## Extras